earthsteading/Earthship/performance-solution_earthen-tyre-wall-butress.md

 <meta name="robots" content="noindex">

-# Performance Solution for earthen-tyre walls
+# Performance Solution for earth rammed tyre walls

 The following Performance Solution is for presentation to your local council inspector and/or building surveyor to show that the foundation, footings and structural integrity of the rammed-earth-tyre wall out-performs the structural integrity of tranditional timber-framed construction.
 The evidence presented in this _Performance Solution_ meets and exceeds the _Performance Requirements_ defined in the National Construction Code, Section B (Structure).